 You will also find references to ‘experienced horse professionals’.
 These are people who, through qualification or experience, can provide expert advice on welfare and some aspects of equine health.

 Information about owning a horse

-For information you need to know about owning a horse, follow the link below.
+For information you need to know about owning a horse in Northern Ireland, follow the link below.
 It includes legal requirements about horse, pony and donkey passports, housing, diet and disease: